sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-watermark/_index.md

 ## Add a Watermark in Table Cell

-Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use the [is_layout_in_cell](https://reference.aspose.com/words/python-net/aspose.words.drawing/shapebase/is_layout_in_cell/) property.
+Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use the [isLayoutInCell property](https://reference.aspose.com/words/nodejs-net/aspose.words.drawing/shapebase/islayoutincell/) property.
 This property gets or sets a flag indicating whether the shape is displayed inside a table or outside of it.
-Note that this property works only when you optimize the document for Microsoft Word 2010 using the [optimize_for](https://reference.aspose.com/words/python-net/aspose.words.settings/compatibilityoptions/optimize_for/) method.
+Note that this property works only when you optimize the document for Microsoft Word 2010 using the [optimizeFor](https://reference.aspose.com/words/nodejs-net/aspose.words.settings/compatibilityoptions/optimizeFor/) method.

 The following code example shows how to use this property: